AmpersandJS/ampersand-collection/README.md

 ### constructor/initialize `new AmpersandCollection([models], [options])`

 When creating an AmpersandCollection, you may choose to pass in the initial array of **models**.
-The collection's [comparator](#ampersand-collection-compator) may be included as an option.
-Passing `false` as the comparator option will prevent sorting.
+The collection's [comparator](#comparator) may be included as an option.
 If you define an **initialize** function, it will be invoked when the collection is created.
-There are a couple of options that, if provided, are attached to the collection directly: `model` and `comparator`.
+There are a couple of options that, if provided, are attached to the collection directly: `model`, `comparator` and `parent`.

 ```javascript
 var people = new AmpersandCollection([{ name: 'phil' }, { name: 'bob' }, { name: 'jane' }], {